praveen1664/Github-Bitcoin-Pipeline/README.md

-Github Actions Integration with terraform to create VPC->SG-> ECR -> ECS- > EFS & mounting of EFS
+Github Actions Integration with terraform to create VPC, SG, ECR, ECS, EFS & mounting of EFS
 ==================================================================================================
 # What it contains
 1. ### It contains a terraform code create ECR, ECS, Task defnitions, VPC, Security groups, EFS, policies to mount EFS.